Periodical cicadas: Symbiosis

 Magicicada are unable to obtain all of the essential amino acids from the dilute xylem fluid that they feed upon, and instead rely upon endosymbiotic bacteria that provide essential vitamins and nutrients for growth.
 Bacteria in the genus Hodgkinia live inside periodical cicadas, and grow and divide for years before punctuated cicada reproduction events impose natural selection on these bacteria to maintain a mutually beneficial relationship.
 As a result, the genome of Hodgkinia has fractionated into three independent bacterial species each containing only a subset of genes essential for this symbiosis.
-The host now requires all three subgroups of symbionts, as only the complete complement of all three subgroups provides the host with all its essential nutrients.
+The host requires all three subgroups of symbionts, as only the complete complement of all three subgroups provides the host with all its essential nutrients.
 The Hodgkinia–Magicicada symbiosis is a powerful example of how bacterial endosymbionts drive the evolution of their hosts.

 History

-The first known account of a large emergence of cicadas appeared in a 1633 report by William Bradford, the governor of the Plymouth Colony, which had been established in 1620 within the future state of Massachusetts.
-After describing a "pestilent fever" that had swept through the colony and neighboring Indians, the report stated:
+Marlatt wrote in his 1907 journal article that the earliest published account of the periodical cicada which had come under his observation appeared in a 1666 issue of the journal Philosophical Transactions of the Royal Society, which at the time had the name Philosophical Transactions.
+The account stated: A great Observer, who hath lived long in New England, did upon occasion, relate to a Friend of his in London, where he lately was, That some few Years since there was such a swarm of a certain sort of Insects in that English Colony, that for the space of 200 Miles they poyson'd and destroyed all the Trees of that Country; there being found innumerable little holes in the ground, out of which those Insects broke forth in the form of Maggots, which turned into Flyes that had a kind of taile or sting, which they struck into the Tree, and thereby envenomed and killed it.

-It is to be observed that, the spring before this sickness, there was a numerous company of Flies which were like for bigness unto wasps or Bumble-Bees; they came out of little holes in the ground, and did eat up the green things, and made such a constant yelling noise as made the woods ring of them, and ready to deafen the hearers; they were not any seen or heard by the English in this country before this time; but the Indians told them that sickness would follow, and so it did, very hot, in the months of June, July, and August of that summer.
-(Elaborating on an observation that Marlatt reported in 1907, Gene Kritsky has suggested that Bradford's report is misdated, as Broods XI and XIV would have emerged in Plymouth in 1631 and 1634, respectively, while no presently known brood would have emerged there in 1633.)
+Marlatt also wrote that the next report of the cicada appeared in a work entitled New-Englands Memoriall, which was printed in Cambridge, Massachusetts in 1669.
+After describing a "pestilent fever" that had swept through the Plymouth Colony and neighboring Indians in 1633, the New-Englands Memorialls account stated: It is to be observed that, the spring before this sickness, there was a numerous company of Flies which were like for bigness unto Wasps or Bumble-Bees; they came out of little holes in the ground, and did eat up the green things, and made such a constant yelling noise as made the woods ring of them, and ready to deafen the hearers; they were not any seen or heard by the English in this country before this time; but the Indians told them that sickness would follow, and so it did, very hot, in the months of June, July, and August of that summer.Multiple sources: